WordPress/openverse/documentation/reference/consent_decision_making.md

   [shortcutting as described below](#shortcutting-a-round) or to extension at the discretion of the participants.

-### Question round
+### Clarification round

-The goal of the question round is for everyone participating to fully understand the proposal.
+The suggested length of this round is 3 business days.
+The goal of the clarification round is to ensure everyone participating fully understands the proposal.
+The focus of the round should be on asking clarifying questions and uncovering hidden assumptions or gaps in the proposal.

-The round lasts for 3 business days but can be extended if important gaps in the proposal are found that would delay revision.
-Questions are different from objections in that they're not in the form of "we cannot do this because x part of the proposal will not work".
-Rather, they are clarifying questions in the form of:
+Some examples of helpful clarifying questions are:

 - "I don't understand y in the proposal, can you clarify what is meant by this?"
 - "I think a gap exists in the proposed solution here [clarify where].
 Can you